Music technology (electronic and digital): Sampling technology after 1980s

 Some important hardware samplers include the Kurzweil K250, Akai MPC60, Ensoniq Mirage, Ensoniq ASR-10, Akai S1000, E-mu Emulator, and Fairlight CMI.

 One of the biggest uses of sampling technology was by hip-hop music DJs and performers in the 1980s.
 Before affordable sampling technology was readily available, DJs would use a technique pioneered by Grandmaster Flash to manually repeat certain parts in a song by juggling between two separate turntables.
 This can be considered as an early precursor of sampling.
 In turn, this turntablism technique originates from Jamaican dub music in the 1960s and was introduced to American hip hop in the 1970s.

-In the 2000s, most professional recording studios use digital technologies.
-In recent years, many samplers have only included digital technology.
-This new generation of digital samplers are capable of reproducing and manipulating sounds.
-Digital sampling plays an integral part in some genres of music, such as hip-hop and trap.
 Advanced sample libraries have made complete performances of orchestral compositions possible that sound similar to a live performance.
-Modern sound libraries allow musicians to have the ability to use the sounds of almost any instrument in their productions.
+Modern sound libraries give musicians the ability to use the sounds of almost any instrument in their productions.

 Sampling technology in Japan

 Early samplers include the 12-bit Toshiba LMD-649 in 1981.
 The first affordable sampler in Japan was the Ensoniq Mirage in 1984.
-Also the AKAI S612 became available in 1985, retailed for US$895.
-Other companies soon released affordable samplers, including Oberheim DPX-1 in 1987, and more by Korg, Casio, Yamaha, and Roland.
-Some important hardware samplers in Japan include the Akai Z4/Z8, Roland V-Synth, Casio FZ-1.
+The Akai S612 became available in 1985 and retailed for US$895 (}.
+Other companies soon released affordable samplers, including Oberheim DPX-1 in 1987, and offerings from Korg, Casio, Yamaha, and Roland.
+Some important hardware samplers in Japan include the Akai Z4/Z8, Roland V-Synth and Casio FZ-1.

 MIDI

 MIDI allows multiple instruments to be played from a single controller (often a keyboard, as pictured here), which makes stage setups much more portable.
-This system fits into a single rack case, but prior to the advent of MIDI. it would have required four separate, heavy full-size keyboard instruments, plus outboard mixing and effects units.
+This system fits into a single rack case, but prior to the advent of MIDI, it may have required four separate, heavy full-size keyboard instruments.

 MIDI has been the musical instrument industry standard interface since the 1980s through to the present day.
-It dates back to June 1981, when Roland Corporation founder Ikutaro Kakehashi proposed the concept of standardization between different manufacturers' instruments as well as computers, to Oberheim Electronics founder Tom Oberheim and Sequential Circuits president Dave Smith.
+It dates back to June 1981, when Roland Corporation founder Ikutaro Kakehashi proposed the concept of standardization to Oberheim Electronics founder Tom Oberheim and Sequential Circuits president Dave Smith.
 In October 1981, Kakehashi, Oberheim and Smith discussed the concept with representatives from Yamaha, Korg and Kawai.
 In 1983, the MIDI standard was unveiled by Kakehashi and Smith.

-Some universally accepted varieties of MIDI software applications include music instruction software, MIDI sequencing software, music notation software, hard disk recording/editing software, patch editor/sound library software, computer-assisted composition software, and virtual instruments.
-Current developments in computer hardware and specialized software continue to expand MIDI applications.
+MIDI is supported on computers and in software including music instruction software, MIDI sequencing software, music notation software, hard disk recording and editing software, patch editor and sound library software, computer-assisted composition software, and virtual instruments.